tim-dim-ext/The-Great-Suspender-Reloaded/README.md

 ### Chrome Web Store

-The Great Suspender Reloaded is available in the Chrome Web Store: `https://chromewebstore.google.com/detail/the-great-suspender-reloa/hlofigcdgjlnalbkeeinfcjceabpamci`.
+The Great Suspender Reloaded is available in the [Chrome Web Store](https://chromewebstore.google.com/detail/the-great-suspender-reloa/hlofigcdgjlnalbkeeinfcjceabpamci).

 The store version may be released less frequently than repository changes.